InI (hip-hop group): Aftermath

 In 2016, Center of Attention was made available for streaming, along with other unreleased recordings Rock had been working on at the time.

 The Song "Step Up" was featured in the video game Skate It.
-Working with EA games, Pete Rock also has a song called "They Reminisce Over You (T.R.O.Y.)" which was featured in the video game Madden NFL 12, which was released April 2, 1992.
+Working with EA games, Pete Rock also has a song called "They Reminisce Over You (T.R.O.Y.)" which was featured in the video game Madden NFL 12, which was released August 30th, 2011.

 InI had released a demo-tape called "Krossroads", and "Concerned", Grap Luva describes this as their earliest tapes.
-Concerned appears to be called "For Your Own Concern" although it was called "Concerned" by the InI group.
-Friend of Grap Luva from France was responsible for sharing the "concerned" track.
-"The beat is sick" - Grap describes.
+"Concerned" appears to be called "For Your Own Concern" although it was called "Concerned" by InI.
+A friend of Grap Luva from France was responsible for sharing the "Concerned" track.
+"The beat is sick", Grap describes.
 The song talks about safe sex; thus the title, to be concerned.
-The verse Rob-o had spit on "To each his own" from InI's album was the same verse which he had used on the early tape "Concerned".
+Rob-O's verse on "To Each His Own" from InI's album was the same verse which he had used on the early tape "Concerned".

 After Center of Attention got shelved, the group members went their separate ways, with only two of them staying in the music scene to pursue solo careers.
-Grap Luva released a few limited 12" singles in the new millennium and aspired toward achieving his true interest in being a beat boy and producer.
+Grap Luva released a few limited 12" singles in the new millennium and aspired toward achieving his true interest in being a b-boy and producer.
 He appeared, and produced on various albums and singles from artists such as DJ Spinna, J-Live, Pete Rock, Lone Catalysts, Kev Brown and Marley Marl.
-Rob-O released many singles and an 8-track album named "Superspectacular" through an imprint called St. Nick Entertainment and in 2006 he came out with a compilation album "Rhyme Pro", a mix of the older 12" singles with a few new songs sprinkled throughout.
+Rob-O would release many singles throughout the next decade as well as an 8-track album named "Superspectacular" through an imprint called St. Nick Entertainment.
+After the 2006 release of his compilation album "Rhyme Pro", Rob-O retired from the hip hop scene and joined the Mount Vernon, New York Fire Department, where he currently serves as its chief of operations after being appointed into the position in 2020.